Density decompositions of networks: The density decomposition

+In order to obtain the density decomposition of a given undirected network we first orient the edges of this network in an egalitarian manner.
+Then we partition the nodes based on their indegree and connectivity in this orientation.

-We find such a decomposition by first orienting each edge in such a way that the indegrees of the nodes are as balanced as possible as allowed by the topology of the network; we call such an orientation {\em egalitarian}.
-The following procedure, the {\sc Path-Reversal} algorithm, finds such an egalitarian orientation: \begin{tabbing} \qquad \= Arbitrarily orient the edges of the network.\\ \> While there is a directed path from a node of low indegree to a node of high indegree,\\ \> \qquad reverse this path. \end{tabbing} By only considering differences between high and low of at least 2, this procedure converges~\cite{bimowz2012}.
+The following procedure, the {\sc Path-Reversal} algorithm, finds an egalitarian orientation~\cite{bimowz2012}.
+A {\em reversible path} is a directed path from a node $v$ to a node $u$ such that the indegree of $v$, $\delta (v)$, is at least greater than the indegree of $u$ plus one: $\delta (v) > \delta (u) +1$ \begin{tabbing} \qquad \= Arbitrarily orient the edges of the network.\\ \> While there is a reversible path\\ \> \qquad reverse this path. \end{tabbing} Since we are only reversing paths between nodes with differences in indegree of at least 2, this procedure converges; the running time of this algorithm is quadratic~\cite{bimowz2012}.
 The orientation resulting from this termination condition suggests a hierarchical decomposition of its nodes: Let $k$ be the maximum indegree in the orientation. {\em Ring} $k$, denoted $R_k$, contains all nodes of indegree $k$ and all nodes that reach nodes of indegree $k$.
-By the termination condition of the above procedure, only nodes of indegree $k$ or $k -1$ are in $R_k$; $R_k$ therefore satisfies the requirements of the density decomposition for the densest region of the network, as described above.
+By the termination condition of the above procedure, only nodes of indegree $k$ or $k -1$ are in $R_k$.
 Iteratively, given $R_k, R_{k-1}, \ldots,$ and $R_{i+1}$, $R_i$ contains all the remaining nodes with indegree $i$ along with all the remaining nodes that reach nodes with indegree $i$.
-Nodes in $R_i$ must have indegree at least $i-1$ by the termination condition of the procedure.
+Nodes in $R_i$ must have indegree $i$ or $i-1$ by the termination condition of the procedure.
 By this definition, an edge between a node in $R_i$ and a node in $R_j$ is directed from $R_i$ to $R_j$ when $i > j$ and all the isolated nodes are in $R_0$.

-Consider the network $G_i$ formed by identifying the nodes $\cup_{j > i} R_j$ and deleting the nodes in $\cup_{j < i} R_j$; this network has one node (resulting from identifying the nodes $\cup_{j > i} R_j$) of indegree 0 and $|R_i|$ nodes of indegree $i$ of $i-1$, at least one of which must have indegree $i$.
-Therefore, for any $i$, the density of $G_i$ is at most $i$ and density at least
+Density can be defined in two ways: either as the ratio of number of edges to number of nodes ($\frac{|E|}{|V|}$) or as the ratio of number of edges to total number of possible edges ($\frac{2|E|}{|V|(|V|-1)}$).
+In this discussion we use the former definition.
+This definition of density is closely related to node degree (the number of edges adjacent to a given node): the density of a network is equal to half the average total degree.

+We {\em identify} a set $S$ of nodes in a graph by merging all the nodes in $S$ into a single node $s$ and removing any self-loops (corresponding to edges of the graph both of whose endpoints were in $S$).
+Our partition $R_k, R_{k-1}, \ldots, R_0$ induces regions of uniform density in the following sense: